-The western half of the national park is part of the Mojave Desert, and is at elevations over 3000 feet above sea level.
-In addition to Joshua trees, there are pinyon and juniper, along with prickly pear cactus and Mojave yucca.
+The western half of the park is part of the Mojave Desert, and is at elevations over 3000 feet above sea level.
+In addition to Joshua trees, you will find pinyon and juniper, along with prickly pear cactus and Mojave yucca.
 To the east lies the Colorado Desert, below 3000 feet in elevation.
 This region is dominated by creosote bushes.
-There also grow feathery green palo verde trees, branched spiky ocotillo, brittlebush, and cholla cacti.
-Joshua Tree is also home to a surprising number of animal species.
+There also grow feathery green palo verde trees, branched ocotillo, brittlebush, and cholla cacti.
+Joshua Tree is also home to a number of animal species.
 According to the NPS site, the park is home to about 57 species of mammals, including jack rabbits, coyotes, deer, and a number of different species of bats and rodents.
 There are over 250 species of birds that either stop at Joshua Tree in the course of their migrations or call it home year round.

 In addition to some truly interesting plants and animals, Joshua Tree has some interesting geology.
 The kids loved climbing these giant piles of granite rocks.
 These seemingly random rock piles were the result of plate tectonics and volcanic activity.
 Geologic uplift and weathering created the stacked rock formations.rock climbing.
 This has only grown in popularity, so check out the NPS site for more information, along with words of caution.

 Some things to consider:

-We’ve never done it together as a family, but camping in Joshua Tree is very popular.
-There are several campgrounds, such as Jumbo Rocks, that are available by reservation only September through May.
+We’ve never done it as a family, but camping in Joshua Tree is very popular.
+There are several campgrounds, such as Jumbo Rocks that are available by reservation only September through May.
 June through August has limited first-come, first serve availability.
 Check the NPS site for more details and a list of campgrounds within the park.

 Even with all the adventure and misadventure, I’d totally go back to Joshua Tree.
 There’s so much that we couldn’t do in a day; I’d love to go back and camp when the weather’s nice.
 Remember, hike safely and have fun.
 Happy trails!